 - Congress should exercise oversight.
 Prospective international students and scholars make decisions informed by a variety of factors, including their perceptions of a host country’s hospitality and additional bureaucratic burdens associated with entry into the country.
 The U.S. House of Representatives and U.S. Senate should host hearings on the contributions of international students and the policies that affect the flow of talent to the United States.
 Topics could include: the U.S. Citizenship and Immigration Services (USCIS) policies on unlawful presence for F and J nonimmigrants; processing delays and backlogs, and technology to improve immigration services; a direct path to green cards for international students; limited visa validity for certain Chinese graduate students to 12 months; and key provisions in current law and policy that must remain in place, such as duration of status (D/S), and optional practical training (OPT).

 - Preserve duration of status for foreign students and exchange visitors (F and J status).
-For decades, students have been granted immigration status that lasts for the period of time they are engaging in their studies and practical training, known as duration of status or D/S. Alarmingly, the administration included the elimination of D/S in the administration's Unified Agenda of Regulatory and Deregulatory Actions of Fall 2018 and Spring 2019.
+For decades, students have been granted immigration status that lasts for the period of time they are engaging in their studies and practical training, known as duration of status or D/S. Alarmingly, the Department of Homeland Security included the elimination of D/S in its Unified Agenda of Regulatory and Deregulatory Actions in 2018 and 2019.
 Maintaining this policy is necessary because the time for study can fluctuate given the changing goals and actions of the student.
-For example, a student who begins studying at a community college may transfer to a 4-year institution.
+For example, prior to starting a degree program, a student may take full-time English courses to improve proficiency or a student who begins studying at a community college may transfer to a 4-year institution.
 Providing ongoing immigration status – duration of status – as long as the student complies with the law reflects the reality of study.
 USCIS will be unable to timely adjudicate the filings that a change of D/S policy would generate.
 USCIS already struggles with long backlogs and delays.
-As of January 16, 2019, the processing time for extension of foreign student status is 11.5 to 15 months at the USCIS Vermont Service Center.
 USCIS average processing times have increased by 46% over the past two fiscal years and 91% since fiscal year 2014.
 Ending D/S would exacerbate an existing problem by adding an enormous number of new extensions of status filings.

 - Preserve experiential learning opportunities for foreign students and authorize employment for their families.
-USCIS included elimination of OPT in both the 2018 Spring and Fall Administration's Unified Agenda of Regulatory and Deregulatory Actions and it continues to be listed among long-term actions in the 2019 Spring Agenda.
+USCIS included amending and revising OPT in the 2019 Fall Administration's Unified Agenda of Regulatory and Deregulatory Actions with a projected August 2020 publication date.
+Scaling back or eliminating OPT is a priority for the agency as OPT has been on the regulatory agenda since 2017.
+A Washington Alliance of Technology Workers union (WashTech) lawsuit challenging the one-year and two-year STEM OPT extension continues to move forward and is under consideration by the U.S. District Court for the District of Columbia.
 Experiential learning, OPT for international students, is a key component of U.S. higher education.
 Access to this opportunity attracts international students, and our competitor countries use their similar programs to attract students away from the United States.

-Jill Allen Murray, Senior Director, Public Policy and Legislative Strategy
+Jill Allen Murray, Deputy Executive Director, Public Policy

 1 AILA Policy Brief: USIS Processing Delays Have Reached Crisis Levels Under the Trump Administration, January 30, 2019, https://www.aila.org/infonet/aila-policy-brief-uscis-processing-delays.